niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] add mutex for channels Array?
+- [x] time in bids is a bit weird
+- [x] wget rewrite
+- [x] fix success for colly?
+	will have to move it to inside the crawlers, since there is false positiveis from the http client
+- [x] do get logs files for the last 5 incidents
+- [x] i wanted the html files to be there so that when best buy would do sth weird i could immediately see the html it was returning so that i could check it, i stopped saving them bc it was running out of memory or sth like that i think
+- [x] revamp the whole log files its waaay too ugly rn
+- [x] change edit name to show operation success instead of returning the whole item
+- [x] add mutex protection for active routines
+- [x] make set custom price only for second hand and make sure it doesnt delete the trackers
+- [x] add event bus for item change
+	1. might have to add UUIDs for each item to keep track of name change and such
 - [x] there is also a case were there is only day
 - [x] add testing for bid processing?
 	1. mocking as a concept